What's Your Case Worth?404-920-4736

 Georgia is one of a growing handful of states that require that all riders should wear a helmet at all times.
 In the Georgia Statutes, Section 40-6-315, it states that no one will operate or ride on a motorcycle unless he or she is wearing protective headgear that is in compliance with standards set forth by the commissioner of public safety.
 The only exclusion to this is anyone riding in a motorized cart, in an enclosed cab, or on a three-wheeled motorcycle that is only used for agricultural purposes.

-If you’ve been in a motorcycle accident and were not taken to the hospital immediately from the scene, take photos of the damage, accident location, and the vehicle that struck you.
+If you’ve been in an Atlanta motorcycle accident and were not taken to the hospital immediately from the scene, take photos of the damage, accident location, and the vehicle that struck you.
 These are important to the investigation.
 Include any skid marks, debris, signals/stop signs, etc. that may help prove liability of the other driver.

 Next, you want to ensure a police report is filed.
 If you are injured at the time of the loss, you should contact the police immediately to respond.
 In more serious accidents, your motorcycle may not even be drivable and will need to be towed from the scene.

-Once you’ve sought medical treatment, the next thing you should do is contact an Atlanta motorcycle accident attorney who can ensure an investigation is opened right away.
+Once you’ve sought medical treatment, the next thing you should do is contact an Atlanta motorcycle accident lawyer who can ensure an investigation is opened right away.
 This will help preserve evidence as well.
 You should not attempt to deal with the other side on your own as they do not have your best interests in mind.

 Put your case in the hands of our firm by filling out the form below or calling us at 404-920-4736.